kmpopova/basic-data-structures-and-algorithms-in-python/README.md

 # Basic Data Structures and Algorithms

-This repository contains Python scripts and exercises for learning and practicing fundamental data structures and algorithms in Python.
+Python scripts and exercises I completed while practicing fundamental data structures and algorithms in Python.
 Each subfolder focuses on a specific topic, with hands-on code examples, scripts, and small projects.

 ## Folder Structure